 The JATC selects and trains apprentice electricians for all of the Union Electrical Contractors in its nine county jurisdiction.
 Through the Training Director, the Committee hires instructors, sets course work and assigns apprentices to contractors for on-the-job training employment.

-This five-year program includes 900 hours of related classroom training held at the Training Center (a minimum of one night per week).
+This four-year program includes 720 hours of related classroom training held at the Training Center (a minimum of one night per week).
 Related training consists of Electrical Theory, Electronics, Algebra, Trigonometry, Safety Code, Blueprint Reading and other classes.

 The Fort Wayne Electrical Training School also includes 8000 hours of on-the-job training, and wage advancement as shown below.